brendanmioburns/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

   "I used to have nothing to add to the conversations at the dinner table with my fiancee and her friends because they were so on top of their shows.
-I was at least 13 shows behind them until iBinge helped me get back on track.
-Now my marriage is saved and my relationship with her friends and family is fortified."
+I was at least 13 shows behind them until BingePlease! helped me get back on track.
+Now thanks to BingePlease! my marriage is saved and my relationship with her friends and family is fortified."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.